 Disclaimer– I’ve done research to make things easier for you guys, but please make sure you do your own research too if you are allergic to something or have a specific diet preference.
 The suggestions given above for dietary preferences are only suggestions and NOT medical advice.
 These are suggestions given just after a little research on the said dietary preferences.
 We are NOT trained medical professionals or nutritionists.
 You are responsible for yourself, so please ask your physician if you have any questions and make sure you always completely read through the ingredient list of any ingredients you use.

-HOW TO MAKE THE BEST HOMEMADE CHICKEN SHAWARMA WITH GARLIC SAUCE RICE BOWL [Step-by-Step Instructions With Photos]
+HOW TO MAKE THE BEST ONE POT CHICKEN SHAWARMA RICE RECIPE WITH GARLIC SAUCE [Step-by-Step Instructions With Photos]

 For exact ingredient measurements and instructions without photos, please scroll down to the Recipe Card.

 Please keep in mind that I go into lots of detail in all my recipes so you get to know all the super important tips and tricks when it comes to making a particular recipe.
-I always want you to make the BEST of whatever you’re cooking ❤.
+I always want you to make the BEST of whatever you’re cooking and I hope my detailed instructions help ❤.

 STEP 1: MARINATE THE CHICKEN